BAXMYPKA/MAP-POINTS-TRIMMER/README.md

 * Preinstalled Java JVM with a minimum version [Java SE Runtime Environment 9+]( https://www.oracle.com/java/technologies/javase/javase9-archive-downloads.html "Where to download and install") or the latest [Java SE/SDK 14+](https://www.oracle.com/java/technologies/javase-downloads.html)
 * It is expected you use not an outdated version of any Internet browser

-## In the project

-* Dynamic points displaying, i.e. increase an icon when hovering a cursor over it, show point name only on mouseover etc.
-* .gpx format support

 ##  Features

 Use it with caution.